- Learn how to confidently start a painting.

 what will you paint on?

-Choose the painting support suited to your media - paper, canvas or panels.
+Choose a painting support suitable for your media - paper, canvas or panels.

-Small things like hummingbirds or butterflies normally go into small-scale paintings.
+Small things like hummingbirds or butterflies normally go into small sizes.
+Landscapes and seascapes usually are larger.

 do you have everything?